-The Bachelor of Disability Management program is offered under the written consent of the Minister of Advanced Education effective September 2020 having undergone a quality assessment process and been found to meet the criteria established by the Minister.
-Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies or other educational institutions).
+The Bachelor of Disability Management is offered under the written consent of the Minister effective August 2013 having undergone a quality assessment process and been found to meet the criteria established by the Minister.
+Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).